-I’m a veteran of many different extreme races.
-I’ve run the Warrior Dash and Tough Mudder three times.
-I discovered the Savage Race through a friend and thought it looked promising.
-I liked it because, at about five miles, was a middle distance race between the short Warrior Dash and longer Tough Mudder.
+I love mud runs and, having been doing them over seven years, would be considered a veteran.
+I’ve run the Warrior Dash three times, completed Battle Frog, and have six Tough Mudders under my belt.
+I discovered the Savage Race through their Facebook ads, a rare example of that working.
+I liked it because, at about five miles, the Savage Race was a middle distance race between the short Warrior Dash and longer Tough Mudder.

 I’m going to discuss my Savage Race training (and eating) regimen.
 I finished in the top percentages of the Savage Race itself and completed every obstacle with ease.
 For more information about the race itself, check out my Savage Race review.
 It should be helpful.

 It’s impossible when doing Savage Race training to actually emulate the event itself, unless, of course, you have unlimited money to build obstacles.
 So, obviously, you’ll have to improvise.